XSLiuLab/Seq2Neo/README.md

 > pip install Seq2Neo

-However, you should install all of dependencies manually.
+However, you should install all of the dependencies manually.
 It includes the following softwares and packages that should be installed in advance:

 ``` plain
 - bamtools=2.5.1